 Under Delaware law, our Board of Directors may not authorize payment of a dividend unless either it is paid out of our "surplus" (which is defined as total assets at fair market value minus total liabilities (including contingent liabilities) minus statutory capital), or if we do not have a surplus, it is paid out of our net profits for the fiscal year in which the dividend is declared and/or the preceding fiscal year.
 The value of a corporation's assets can be measured in a number of ways and may not necessarily equal their book value.
 The value of our capital may be adjusted from time to time by our Board of Directors.
 Our Board of Directors may base this determination on our financial statements, a fair valuation of our assets or another reasonable method.
-Although we believe we will be permitted to pay dividends at the anticipated levels in compliance with Delaware law, our Board of Directors will periodically seek to assure itself that the statutory requirements will be met before actually declaring dividends.
-In future periods, our Board of Directors may seek opinions from outside valuation firms to the effect that our solvency or assets are sufficient to allow payment of dividends, and such opinions may not be forthcoming.
+Although we believe we will be permitted to pay dividends at the anticipated levels in compliance with Delaware law, our Board of Directors may seek opinions from outside valuation firms to the effect that our solvency or assets are sufficient to allow payment of dividends, and such opinions may not be forthcoming.
 If we sought and were not able to obtain such an opinion, we likely would not be able to pay dividends.
 Douglas Holdings, the issuer of the common stock offered hereby, is a holding company and conducts all of its operations through its subsidiaries.
 As a result, Douglas Holdings will rely principally on distributions from its subsidiaries to have funds available for the payment of dividends.
 Each of our subsidiaries was formed in Delaware.
-As a result, they are also subject to the similar considerations and limitations under Delaware law on distributions.
+As a result, they are also subject to the similar considerations under Delaware law on distributions.